 Ladybird Pre-School Nursery fully recognises its moral and statutory responsibility to safeguard and promote the welfare of all children.
 It will endeavour to provide a safe and welcoming environment where children are respected and valued.

-This policy, which is reviewed and approved by the Nursery Management Committee annually, applies to all staff, trustees, committee members, students and volunteers working in the Nursery.
+This policy, which is reviewed by the manager and approved by Nursery Trustees annually, applies to all staff, trustees, committee members, students and volunteers working in the Nursery.

 What is Abuse and Neglect?